American Model Krystle Lina Shows Off Her Incredible Figure In A Floral-Print Dress On Instagram

 The tight ensemble not only accentuated the model’s figure but it also allowed her to show off her long legs and beautiful décolletage.

-Within a day of posting, the picture has accrued about 10,000 likes while fans and followers left over 350 comments on the snap to let the model know how much they admire her.
+Within a day of posting, the picture has accrued about 10,000 likes while fans and followers left more than 350 comments on the snap to let the model know how much they admire her.

-American model Bri Teresi, Madison Gordon, Vicky Aisha, Nikki Giavasis and Aylen Davis also liked the picture to show support and appreciation for the model, a trend which is becoming more and more common on the photo-sharing website.
+American model Bri Teresi, Madison Gordon, Vicky Aisha, Nikki Giavasis, and Aylen Davis also liked the picture to show support and appreciation for the model, a trend which is becoming more and more common on the photo-sharing website.

 “You look so beautiful in that dress,” one of her fans commented on the picture.